Just One Health

 International Policy Work

-One of our public policy priorities is to ensure that a Just One Health approach is reflected in the policy recommendations of intergovernmental organizations such as the World Health Organization (WHO) and the United Nations Environment Program (UNEP).
-Additionally, we work to ensure that the Sustainable Development Goals (SDGs) include a Just One Health approach centered on rights, health, and wellbeing.
+One of our public policy priorities is to ensure that a Just One Health approach is reflected in the policy recommendations of intergovernmental organizations.
+Additionally, we help ensure that the Sustainable Development Goals (SDGs) include a Just One Health approach centered on rights, health, and wellbeing.

 As a member of the NGO Major Group, Phoenix Zones Initiative is involved in the review and the implementation of the SDGs.
 Phoenix Zones Initiative helped draft the NGO Major Group’s 2021 Position Paper, which addresses how governments should implement the SDGs and related targets, and the role civil society can play in achieving the SDGs, particularly in response to the COVID-19 pandemic.

-Phoenix Zones Initiative’s CEO, Dr. Hope Ferdowsian, was also selected as an expert to advise on preparations for the UNHLPF on Sustainable Development.
+Phoenix Zones Initiative’s CEO, Dr. Hope Ferdowsian, was selected as an expert to advise on preparations for the UNHLPF on Sustainable Development.
 The HLPF is the UN’s core platform for follow-up and review of the 2030 Agenda on Sustainable Development and its 17 Sustainable Goals.
-Learn more.

 Federal and Regional Policy

-Through research, education, outreach, and cross-sectoral partnerships, Phoenix Zones Initiative also works to ensure that Just One Health approach is incorporated in federal and regional policy.
+Through research, education, outreach, and cross-sectoral partnerships, Phoenix Zones Initiative works to include a Just One Health approach in federal and regional policy recommendations.

-As a member of the Harvard FXB Health and Human Rights Consortium, Phoenix Zones Initiative’s CEO Dr. Hope Ferdowsian serves as a co-editor of the forthcoming December 2021 Health and Human Rights Journal issue.
+As a member of the Harvard FXB Health and Human Rights Consortium, Phoenix Zones Initiative’s CEO Dr. Hope Ferdowsian serves as a guest editor of the forthcoming December 2021 Health and Human Rights Journal issue.

 A special section of the journal issue will focus on innovative work in the area of ecological justice and the right to health.